sylphlab/MCP/packages/net-core/README.md

-# net-core-mcp
+# @sylphlab/mcp-net-core

-Core logic for the MCP net tool.
+Core logic and schemas for MCP tools related to network operations.

-Provides the underlying implementation for network operations.
-This package is typically used via the main `net-mcp` package.
+## Tools Provided

+-   **`getPublicIpTool`**: Retrieves the public IP address of the server machine.
+-   **`getInterfacesTool`**: Retrieves details about the server machine's network interfaces.
+-   *(Note: `fetchTool` was moved to `@sylphlab/mcp-fetch-core`)*

+## Usage

+This package provides the core `McpTool` definitions.
+The tool objects (e.g., `getPublicIpTool`), Zod input schemas, and TypeScript types are exported.

+These can be imported and used directly or registered with an MCP server implementation, such as `@sylphlab/mcp-net`.